dkalthoff/Microsoft-Build-2019/SessionNotes/Productivity with VS 2019.md

 Solution Filters

- - load the projects you only work with
+ - load only the projects you work with
-  - creates a file similar to the .sln
+  - creates a file similar to the .sln (source control-able)
   - load project references
    - when building it loads the filtered out projects

 Modify .csproj without unloading a project

-Search feature straight from the locals or watch window
+Added search to the locals or watch window

 Code Refactoring